Applying to Med School

 - Keep copies of your applications and all supporting materials.

-- Make sure you have a confirmation from each school that your file is complete
+- Make sure you have written confirmation from each school that your file is complete.

 - Start preparing for interviews.
 Do mock interviews with the pre-health advisor, and attend the Interviewing Workshop offered by Oxy's Office of Pre-Health Advising.

 During Fall, Winter and the Following Spring After Applying:

 - Acceptances are offered from October and throughout the following summer.

 - Continue working with the pre-health advisor throughout the entire process, and as you make decisions about schools.